Celtic House Venture Partners

 Series B in 2003

-Camilion Solutions is a software company based in Markham, Ontario, specializing in product development and management solutions for the insurance and financial services sectors.
-Founded in 2000, the company offers tools that enhance product configuration and policy administration.
-Its key product, ProductAuthority, automates the management of ISO electronic content and assists insurers in analyzing and maintaining ISO deviations.
-Additionally, Camilion's PolicyAuthority supports the entire policy administration lifecycle, encompassing tasks such as application data capture, rating, pricing, and issuance.
-The company's focus on enterprise product agility includes strategic initiatives like product lifecycle management, bundling, and rationalization, aimed at optimizing operations for its clients.
+Camilion Solutions is a software company based in Markham, Ontario, that specializes in providing product development and management solutions primarily for the insurance and financial services sectors.
+Founded in 2000, the company offers a range of tools designed to enhance enterprise product agility.
+Its flagship products include ProductAuthority, which automates the management of ISO electronic content and facilitates analysis and updates of ISO deviations, and PolicyAuthority, which supports the entire policy administration lifecycle, encompassing application data capture, rating, pricing, and policy transactions.
+Camilion Solutions is committed to helping organizations streamline their product lifecycle management and improve operational efficiency through innovative software solutions.

 Tropic Networks